 Initiative breakdown This initiative aims to produce quotes and estimates faster and on demand to connections customers.
 The capability will integrate with digital channels, including the customer portal, but also automate design and engineering activities to bring end-to-end efficiencies.
 Automate cost estimation solution This initiative is about automating and streamlining connections costs, especially for larger connections.
 This is important as it will be a key input into the pricing.
 The initiative calls for discovering the solutions that could provide appropriate functionalities and then implementing them accordingly.
 Automated self-serve estimates & quotes This initiative is about discovering and understanding the systems and processes and scoping the detailed connections job types that will be eligible for self-serve through automated estimates and/or quotes.
-The scoping will be aligned to the customer research and customer iourney work to reflect customer needs accurately.
+The scoping will be aligned to the customer research and customer journey work to reflect customer needs accurately.
 The detailed job types will be broken down into prioritised items to be deployed and rolled out in phases.
-The initiative then suggests:

-- extension of automated estimates for medium and large connections (automated estimates already in place for small connections) - automated quotes for small connections - extension of automated quotes for medium connections.
+The initiative then suggests: - extension of automated estimates for medium and large connections (automated estimates already in place for small connections) - automated quotes for small connections.
+Pricing and quotation system This initiative is about a discovery exercise to understan and quotation system.
+This will involve revisiting the cap Consolidation of the requirements across all connection The proposal then proposes implementation as: pabilities already outlined in the core connections s ystems proposals. upgrade pricing and quotation system for small conr migrate and enable quote on site through new system upgrade pricing and quotation system for medium a ms This is dependent on Connections performance framework Connections CRM Customer service analytics portal This will enable This does not enable any initiatives.